tyrothalos/cpts360/README.md

-# ext2 file system simulator
+# ext2fs simulator

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> Course project for accessing ext2-formatted disks
+> Final course project for CptS 360 at WSU

 This is a course project implementation for final assignment of the CptS 360 course taught at Washington State University.
 It runs on Linux and operates on ext2-formatted disk images and drives using a basic shell simulation.

 ## Table of Contents